ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 > **Note** for the entire list of tasks & code changes applied in this release, you may want to take a look at the [Roadmap to 5.0](https://github.com/ghiscoding/slickgrid-universal/discussions/1482) Discussion.

 > **NOTE:** if you come from an earlier version, please make sure to follow each migrations in their respected order (review previous migration guides)

+For most breaking changes, a quick Search & Replace in your code editor should suffice.

 ## Changes